gem/oq-engine/doc/testing.md

 ### Manual testing

-The full suite of tests for the OpenQuake Hazardlib can be run using `nose`
+The suite of tests for the OpenQuake Hazardlib can be run using `nose`

 ```
 nosetests -v -a '!slow'